Life Expectancy Without Treatment If You Have Aortic Valve Stenosis

 Remember, you’re not alone in this journey.
 My team and I are here to guide you every step of the way, from choosing the right treatment approach to supporting you through recovery and beyond.
 Together, we’ll work to get your heart healthy and keep it that way for years to come.

 Do you have any questions about what we’ve discussed?
-I’m always here to listen and provide more information.
-Your health and peace of mind are my top priorities, and I want you to feel confident and informed as we move forward with your treatment.
+We are always here to listen and provide more information.
+Your health and peace of mind are our top priorities, and we want you to feel confident and informed as you move forward with your treatment.

 Citations: